 The Great Barrier Reef

-Close to home and a double whammy for The Great Barrier Reef, you may remember her from The Seven Wonders of the Underwater World.
-It is the largest coral reef system made up of over 2,900 individual reefs and 900 islands, and is so large you can see it from space.
+Close to home, it is the largest coral reef system made up of over 2,900 individual reefs and 900 islands, and is so large you can see it from space.
 After the bushfires at the start of this year, we really encourage you to visit local tourists spots such as The Great Barrier Reef.
 You can dive, snorkel, sail and experience scenic flights to explore this amazing wonder.

 Lake Baikal is an ancient lake located in Siberia.
 It is considered the deepest lake in the world at 1,642 meters.
 This lake is stunning all year round.
 In summer you’ll enjoy vistas across the deep blue waters and soaring mountain ranges, and in winter you’ll see the landscape transform to a powedered-white and icy surface.